-Western Michigan University participates in federal, private and university-funded loan programs.
+Western Michigan University participates in federal and private loan programs.
 Loans are an excellent way to finance your education.
 Undergraduate and graduate students and parents of dependent students may borrow money to pay for educational expenses.
 The money that is borrowed needs to be repaid with a variety of repayment options available.
 Loan amounts are based on cost of attendance, class level, enrollment status, dependency status and other resources.

 To determine eligibility for most loan programs, you must file a FAFSA every year.